c20mp/DataAnalyzerProject/README.md

 ### A/A+
 You design an object and read in data and give multiple data points to support your conclusion.
-For example you might say:
+For example you might say to me:

 1. "You should invest in R-rated Musicals because in the past 10 years those have been the most successful".
 2. "You should target Merck because they've been increasing their spending every year for the past 5 years."